Terms and Conditions

 (5) The Supplier undertakes to release the securities to which it is entitled in accordance with the above provisions at its discretion at the request of the Purchaser to the extent that the value exceeds the claims to be secured by 20%.

 (7) If, in the case of deliveries abroad, a reservation of title cannot be agreed with the same effect as under German law, but the reservation of other rights to the delivery item is permitted, the supplier shall be entitled to these rights.
-The Purchaser shall cooperate in every respect in this respect.
+The Purchaser shall cooperate in this in every respect.

-(1) The Purchaser shall subject the delivered goods to an incoming goods inspection and shall immediately give notice in writing of any defects discovered.
+(1) The customer shall subject the delivered goods to an incoming goods inspection and shall immediately give written notice of any defects discovered.
 Defects which are not obvious must be reported in writing immediately after discovery, but at the latest within 6 months of delivery, otherwise the delivery shall be deemed to have been duly made.
 The provisions of §§ 377; 378 HGB remain unaffected.

-(2) The supplier does not guarantee that the delivered goods are suitable for the special purposes envisaged by the customer, unless these purposes have become part of the contract.
+(2) The supplier does not warrant that the delivered goods are suitable for the special purposes envisaged by the customer, unless these purposes have become part of the contract.